Configure per-user storage quotas#

 quotaEnforcer:

 The path field is the path to the parent directory of the user’s home directory in the NFS server.
-The hardQuota field is the maximum allowed size of the user’s home directory in GB.
+The hard_quota field is the maximum allowed size of the user’s home directory in GiB.
+See Storage quota policy for details.

 To deploy the changes, we need to run the following command: